Inside Ronald Acuña Jr.'s 'mythical' run toward history

 CINCINNATI — Still just 25 years old, Ronald Acuña Jr. has been a main character of Major League Baseball for more than half a decade now.
 As with any player, whether it be a bench bat or superstar, the big-league journey has to start somewhere.
 In Acuña’s case, that was Cincinnati, Ohio.

-Returning there, and to the ballpark where it all began six years ago, left him in a reflective mood this past weekend.
+Returning there, and to the ballpark where it all began five years ago, left him in a reflective mood this past weekend.

 "I remember it like it was yesterday," Acuña told FOX Sports through interpreter Franco Garcia.
 "I really remember coming into my first big-league clubhouse.
 It was one of the most special moments of my life."